mozmeao/trafficcop/documentation.md

 ## Type B: Redirect

-If the instance of Traffic Cop is _not_ provided a `customCallback`, and if the chosen variation is _not_ `novariation`, the visitor is redirected to the current URL with the chosen variation appended to the querystring.
+If the instance of Traffic Cop is _not_ provided a `customCallback`, and if the chosen variation is _not_ `no-variation`, the visitor is redirected to the current URL with the chosen variation appended to the query string.

 Any further functionality is handled by the application.
 (Usually loading different HTML/JS/CSS based on the query parameter.)

-If the chosen variation is `novariation`, no redirect will occur - i.e. the user is not chosen to participate in the experiment.
+If the chosen variation is `no-variation`, no redirect will occur - i.e. the user is not chosen to participate in the experiment.

 Any query string parameters present when a user initially lands on a page will be propagated to the variation redirect.